 The real-time operating system is used to schedule the processing of the various tasks.
 This ensures that they are processed in the time available and in the desired order of priority.
-The operating system also plays a part in controlling the communication between the software tasks, through the use of operating system messages.
+The operating system also plays a part in controlling the communication between the software tasks.